-The E-2 visa allows an initial stay of up to 2 years; however you can apply for extensions to this in increments of up to 2 years, and there is no maximum limit of extensions that can be applied for provided you and the enterprise continue to satisfy the E-2 visa requirements.
+The E-2 visa allows an initial stay of up to 2 years; however you can apply for extensions to this in increments of up to 2 years.
+There is no maximum limit of extensions that can be applied for provided you and the enterprise continue to satisfy the E-2 visa requirements.

 You can apply as a treaty investor, an employee of the investor, or as the dependent family of the treaty investor or employee.

-Importantly, the enterprise itself must also apply for E-2 Treaty Investor Registration.
+Importantly, the enterprise itself must also register for E-2 Treaty Investor Registration.